mnemnion/ggg/README.md

 ##ASCII input mode.

 For maximum keyboard convenience, GGG may be completely composed in ASCII.
-This format *must* be converted by a separate formatter.
+This format *must* be converted by a separate formatting stage.
 Please do not publish it or implement it directly, God forbid.

 There are a few common characters we didn't use. `$` may substitute for `£`, sensibly enough, and you may use `%` instead of `±` and `::` instead of `§`.
 We do use `:` but we don't allow it twice.
 Good enough for input, but GGG should be faster to parse and cleaner than that.
 Negative lookahead is `-?`; rules can't start with a dash, so we're ok here.